nhnpro/floop/README.md

 Benchmarks have quite some variability on each run, it depends if debugging or not, the type of data being written or read, the amount of data, etc. Generally the performance hit is proportional to the amount of data read, converging at about x7 for 100 values read, then it increases logarithmically (x8 for 100000 thousand).

-To reduce the impact in build time (note that widget build time is probably not what is causing an app to be slow), the alternative [FloopLight] mixin that can be used, which converges at about x4 build time increase.
+For optimizing the app, the alternative [FloopLight] mixin can be used, which converges at about x4 build time increase (less than 2x for few values).
 It has the limitation of being able to read from at most one ObservedMap (any number of values can be read) during `buildWithFloop`.
 FloopLight should satisfy most use cases, as normally just a few values (one or two) are read from only one [ObservedMap].
 It's not the default mixin to make Floop safe in any use case and avoid users from having unexpected errors.

 ### Writing performance
 Writing to an [ObservedMap] has a rough performance hit of x3.2 in all circumstances, unless there are widgets subscribed to the key, in which case there is the extra time that takes Flutter to run [Element.markNeedsBuild].
 This time is not counted, since that method would be called anyways to update the Widget.